 Wilkinson is as good as one would expect, but it’s Courtney who steals the show.
 His portrait of a relative innocent who begins to wise-up is a subtle piece of work.
 There are almost no other characters given the room to make an impression.
 This is a three-hander set in a largely blokey world, where mateship is demanded and covering your arse is the golden rule.
 Veteran actor Tracy Mann (TV’s Wonderland) has a puzzling cameo that suggests some of her storyline didn’t make the final cut.
 Melissa George plays Malcom’s wife.

 FELONY is a morality tale that engages through its casting choices and cinematography.
 It’s a middle-brow drama with some good moments, but it never completely finds its groove.
-The movie is in the latter part of its run in Perth, and it’s still easy enough to find a session.
-It is 105 minutes long.
+Duration is 105 minutes long.
 I rate it a 6/10.